 Viewport width, screen width, and DPR each answer a different question.
 Use screen.width for device capability, window.innerWidth for layout and breakpoints, and devicePixelRatio for resolution-aware assets and canvas.
 The snippets above are the code angle devs search for—drop them into your project, adapt the thresholds to your breakpoints, and you’ll have responsive images and sharp canvas without the guesswork.

-For a live readout of your current screen and viewport, use our free screen size tool; for more on how resolution and density affect design, see how screen size impacts web design and UX.
+For a live readout of your current screen and viewport, use our viewport checker and DPR checker.
+For the conceptual stack (CSS pixels, scaling, zoom), see DPR, CSS pixels, and Retina explained; for how resolution and density affect design, see how screen size impacts web design and UX.

 Related Articles